 Please go to the Give To Nrsimha 2023 Fundraiser page and sponsor a Nrsimha Brick with your name inscribed and placed under the Lord’s altar, a Prabhupada Medallion or Murti Award or give a General Donation of any amount.

-NOTE: Sayana Ekadasi is observed on July 9 in the US with the exception of some East Coast locations, and July 10 in India.
+NOTE: Sayana Ekadasi is observed on June 29 in the US, and June 30 in India.
 Please refer to your local calendar through www.gopal.home.sk/gcal.

 from Bhavishya-uttara Purana